Great Law of Peace: Mohawk

 There are several Mohawk versions that made it into print and several of those were printed more than once.
 Horatio Hale published one in 1883 he traced somewhat earlier which was reprinted by William N. Fenton, following Arthur Caswell Parker, in 1968.
 J. N. B. Hewitt published one in 1928 based on a much earlier fragment.
 Joseph Brant and John Norton commented on details of the narrative as early as 1801 and published since.
 Dayodekane, better known as Seth Newhouse, arranged for some versions that were published differently near 1900 - first from 1885 included in a book by Paul A. W. Wallace in 1948, and a second version published in 1910 by Arthur C. Parker.
 Fenton discusses Newhouse' contributions in a paper in 1949.
 Wallace also published a separate book without stating his source in 1946 called The Iroquois book of Life - White Roots of Peace, which was later revised and extended with endorsements by Iroqouis chiefs and Iroquoian historian John Mohawk in 1986 and 1994.

 Oneida

 Oneida versions have been noted in various places.
 One from New York, has been echoed/summarized by the Milwaukee Public Museum.
 Another has been published by the Oneida Nation of Wisconsin in two sections.
 Another account is also reported.
-Paula Underwood, an oral historian who traces her history to an Oneida ancestor, was also related to Benjamin Franklin.
-Her familial oral history describing Shenandoah's close relationship and collaboration with Benjamin Franklin on the writing of the US Constitution was published in 1997.